 Ocean salts – a natural antiseptic

 You may have heard of dead sea mud masks at spas and the feature of algae as a skincare product ingredient.
 These are all sourced from the ocean!
 When we swim in the ocean, our skin interacts with minerals such as magnesium, sodium, calcium, chloride and many more, which naturally have an antiseptic effect for our skin.
-This effect is said to be helpful to minimise skin conditions such as psoriasis and eczema, and can also contribute to the healing of acne.
+This effect is said to be helpful to minimize skin conditions such as psoriasis and eczema, and can also contribute to the healing of acne.

 Living in a place like Hong Kong can be intense and make us feel stressed and restricted.
 With blue spaces bringing so many benefits for our wellbeing, why not try to explore our surrounding waters.